EuroLinux/eurolinux-open-docs/docs/index.md

 - JumpStarts - Installation guides with extras
 - HowTo - How To guides on various topics
-- Erratas - EuroLinux erratas in the form of the web pages
 - Release Notes

 ## How to contribute